Need to talk? Call 1800 882 436.

 During pregnancy and childhood

-When you register your newborn for Medicare, you can get a My Health Record for them, as well.
+When you register your newborn for Medicare, you can get a My Health Record for them as well.
 Healthcare providers can update your child’s record with their:

 Later in life

-• dates of your past appointment
+• dates of your past appointments

 • dates of your tests